keolo/keolo-com/content/projects/joyo.md

 ## Case Study

 **JOYO** is an AI-powered leadership platform that delivers personalized coaching through curated programs and daily practices.
-Built in partnership with executive coaches and institutions like **MIT** and **INSEAD**, it empowers social self-discovery with measurable outcomes.
+Built in partnership with executive coaches and institutions like **MIT**, it empowers social self-discovery with measurable outcomes.

-As **Fractional CTO** for this **Aliveness Ventures** studio launch, I designed and helped build the entire technology platform from zero to market-ready MVP in 6 months; delivering enterprise-grade architecture while keeping costs lean and speed high.
+As **Fractional CTO** for this **<a href="https://aliveness.ventures" target="_blank" rel="noopener noreferrer">Aliveness Ventures</a>** studio launch, I designed and helped build the entire technology platform from zero to market-ready MVP in 6 months; delivering enterprise-grade architecture while keeping costs lean and speed high.

 <div class="carousel-container">
   <div class="carousel-wrapper">